Everything you need to know about visiting Abu Dhabi in June

 Abu Dhabi experiences very hot, and sometimes humid weather in June.
 Life in Abu Dhabi very much heads indoors at this time of year, with outdoor experiences only really enjoyable in the early mornings and evenings.

 That said, many visitors still love Abu Dhabi in June for its fabulous beach resorts at this time of year, enjoying them while they’re at their quietest (schools locally are in session until the end of June!)

 Abu Dhabi’s average daytime maximum temperature in June is 36.7°C (98°F), with highs as much as 46.7°C (116°F) and average lows overnight of 30.5°C (86.9°F).

 In June, you should expect sea temperatures on average of 31.6°C (88.9°F).
 Minimum sea temperatures in June are 30.5°C (87.8°F) through to a bubbly warm maximum by month-end 32.7°c / 90°F – almost spa-like!
-Don’t worry though, resorts will have chillers on their pools so you can still take a refreshing dip.
+Don’t worry, though, resorts will have chillers in their pools so you can still take a refreshing dip.

 Make no mistake, no matter what time of year you visit Abu Dhabi you will still want a hat, sunscreen, and sunglasses – you can find our full packing list tips for Abu Dhabi here.

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

 We are still updating this monthly guide to Abu Dhabi events for 2023 – dates and details below may still reference 2022

 - IIFA Awards night at Etihad Arena 3 to 4 June 2022